MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/ehr-connector-faq.md

   - Microsoft Teams
   - Microsoft 365 for frontline workers
 ms.reviewer: casjacks
-description: Get answers to frequently asked questions about Teams Electronic Health Record (EHR) connector setup and configuration. ms.date:
+description: Get answers to frequently asked questions about Teams Electronic Health Record (EHR) connector setup and configuration.
+Use this guidance to help you troubleshoot common setup and configuration issues for the Teams Electronic Health Record (EHR) connector.
+ms.date:
 ---

-# Teams EHR connector FAQ
+# Troubleshoot Teams EHR connector setup and configuration

 **Option 1**